 Tax incentives aim to encourage citizens to behave in particular ways by either a direct subsidy (a ‘tax credit’), by allowing a deduction against other income or by giving a more favoured tax treatment of ‘income’ earned by such savings.
 It does not matter how they are delivered, tax incentives come with large direct costs to the government’s revenue and indirect ‘costs’ that derive from the other negative effects of tax breaks.

 An employer faces similar policy issues when it decides to pay employees in a particular way and to reward ‘appropriate’ behaviour.
 Despite some structural similarities, an employer is not the country, writ small.
 When employers make decisions about financial provision for their employees’ retirement and other financial needs, other policy considerations should apply.
-But the central question remains similar – should an employer directly subsidise an employee’s saving programme (for retirement or otherwise)?
+But the central question remains similar – should an employer directly subsidise an employee’s saving programme (for retirement or otherwise) to help it achieve its business goals?

 ‘Pay + benefits’